anhdanggit/MiEdu-Analytics/Capstone Project - Car Service.md

 You will own this project.
 After each lecture, you will apply the new skills to make the progress in this project.
 And by the end, you will have a complete analytic works, with working source code to build up your analytics portfolio.

 ## Structure of the Project
-1. Develop Business Questions and Hypotheses for the Analytic Project: [[Hypothesis-Car-Service]]
+1. Develop Business Questions and Hypotheses for the Analytic Project: [[3-Hypothesis-Car-Service]]
-3. Design the relevant key metrics (KPIs) for the business model [[Metrics-Car-Service]]
+3. Design the relevant key metrics (KPIs) for the business model [[4-Metrics-Car-Service]]
-4. Form the Analytics Frameworks [[Analytics-Framework-Car-Service]]
+4. Form the Analytics Frameworks [[5-Analytics-Framework-Car-Service]]
 5. Data Exploration & Visualization
 6. Apply Analytics Techniques to uncover the Insights
 7. Provide the actionable recommendations for business